 All new fulltime undergraduate students are required to live on campus for their first academic year.
 Exceptions to this policy are those who reside with their parents or guardians within Miami-Dade or Broward County or students in the School of Professional And Career Education.
 The university does encourage new students from Miami-Dade and Broward County to live on campus.

-A new student may apply for an exemption to this policy with the Office of Housing and Residence Life.
+A new student may apply for an exemption to this policy with Recruitment and Admissions.
 In the case an exemption is granted, it will ordinarily be for one of the following reasons:

 - Students who are married and/or have children